-There is only one commemorative tree within the Malmsbury Botanic Garden - Eucalyptus muelleriana (Yellow Stringbark) planted in 1985 by the Hon Joan Kirner, Minister for Conservation Forests and Lands and later Premier of Victoria and listed on the Victorian Heritage Register.
+There are currently two commemorative trees within the Malmsbury Botanic Garden - Eucalyptus muelleriana (Yellow Stringbark) planted in 1985 by the Hon Joan Kirner, Minister for Conservation Forests and Lands and later Premier of Victoria and listed on the Victorian Heritage Register and Arbutus 'Pink Pearl', planted by Governor of Victoria John Landy AC, MBE in 2002.

-The tree is currently mulched, with some additional planting of Australian species within this zone.
+The Eucalyptus is currently mulched, with some additional planting of Australian species within this zone.
 Planting of this nature within the tree protection zone (TPZ) of this tree is not recommended, unless undertaken by horticultural staff due to the risk of disturbance of the root zone and potential introduction of pathogens.
 Current horticultural information15 about this species indicates it may be susceptible to Powdery Mildew in winter, Myrtle Rust and Phytophthora cinnamomi, a soil-borne fungal disease.
 Any future landscape works to the Coliban River Precinct that may involve planting or adjustment to soil levels would need to consider the impact on this significant tree.